'Shattered' Picks Through The Broken Pieces Of Hillary Clinton's Dream

 Among those wounds, the first cut is the deepest.
 The email stories that began in March 2015 never go away.
 First, it's Clinton's own private server, then the hacking of the Democratic National Committee and the endless email dump stolen from campaign chairman John Podesta.
 Email becomes the cyber-incubus the campaign cannot shed.

-Whether anyone with Trump connections was colluding or complicit in the Wikileaks-Russian caper or not, the continual media focus on email issues could scarcely have been more convenient for the Trump campaign.
+Whether anyone with Trump connections was colluding or complicit in the WikiLeaks-Russian caper or not, the continual media focus on email issues could scarcely have been more convenient for the Trump campaign.

 The authors also see lasting damage inflicted by her Democratic-primary rival Bernie Sanders' challenge from the left.
 Sanders' rather quixotic campaign not only tested Clinton, it played perfectly into Trump's own critique of "crooked Hillary" and his tactic of tying her to globalism and Wall Street.